 - Full Shade – These are plants that get less 4 hours of sun a day and generally this is filtered light.

-Many shade loving plants are available and they are all suited for different areas of the garden.
+Many shade loving plants are available from nurseries, the amount of light/sun is usually on the tag and they are all suited for different climates and different areas of the garden.

 Choosing the right plant for the right position is the key to growing them successfully.

 Some plants are suited for dry areas others for moist or damp areas, both are sought after for the garden.